 Westwind staff is following strict cleaning and updated operations protocols based on recommendations made by the Centers for Disease Control (CDC), Oregon Health Authority (OHA), American Camp Association (ACA), and additional guidelines made by Lincoln County’s Health Department.
 We encourage all families and guests to review the resources available on those sites.

-Camps in Oregon are actively planning their summer programs and the OHA has just given the green light for overnight camps to open in Oregon for summer 2021!
-While there are several changes we can anticipate as of now, we are still waiting for official summer guidelines from the OHA.
-More coming soon!
+Camps in Oregon are actively planning their summer programs and the OHA has given the green light for overnight camps to open in Oregon for summer 2021!
+We have received the official OHA Summer Camp Guidance and are working on incorporating them into Westwind’s summer program.

 To view our current COVID safety protocols for spring rentals, click HERE.

 Current guidelines from OHA and Westwind’s response:

 (Please note that this list is not exhaustive and is subject to change)

 OHA: Limit stable groups (cohorts) to 30 or fewer youth (“stable” means the same 30 or fewer youth in the group each day).
 Although 30 is the limit, programs should use the smallest cohort size(s) feasible.
 Stable cohort definition: a stable group of students/campers that stays together consistently, with minimal interaction with other groups.

 Westwind: Will form stable cohorts of two - three cabin groups (cabins consist of 8-9 campers).
 Unit activities limited to spacious, outdoor settings.

 OHA: Staff members/counselors must wear a mask or face covering in accordance with the Statewide Mask, Face Covering, and Face Shield Guidance.

 All program youth are required to wear a mask or face covering when participating in activities indoors.
 Program youth are required to wear a mask or face covering when outdoors and may come within six (6) feet of distance with someone from outside their household.